NijatZeynalov/finetuning-large-mms-1b-azerbaijani-common_voice15.0/README.md

 ### Usage

-In order to use finetuned mode, you can [click here.](https://huggingface.co/nijatzeynalov/wav2vec2-large-mms-1b-azerbaijani-common_voice15.0)
+In order to use finetuned model, you can [click here.](https://huggingface.co/nijatzeynalov/wav2vec2-large-mms-1b-azerbaijani-common_voice15.0)